Help Center/ Elastic Cloud Server/ User Guide/ Security/ Security Groups/ Configuring Security Group Rules

 Used to match the source of an external request.
 The source can be:

-• IP address: If you select IP address for Source, you can specify multiple IP addresses separated by commas (,).
+• IP address: The source is a fixed IP address.
+You can enter or paste multiple IP addresses separated by commas (,).
 Each IP address represents a different security group rule.

 • Single IP address: IP address/mask